Mills Memorial Hospital Replacement - Terrace, BC

 Is there going to be locked bike storage?
 Particularly for staff.
 We’ve had problems with people breaking into the semi locked storage before and stealing bikes but aren’t allowed to bring them into the building.
 So I currently would commute via bike but can’t risk it being stolen so have to drive and fill up the inadequate parking spaces.

-Rachel asked over 2 years ago
+Rachel asked about 3 years ago

 Yes!
 The current plans do have locked bike storage.